UCLL-PR2/exercises/README.md

-# Scripting Exercise Repository
+# Python Exercise Repository

 ## About This Course

-This course teaches you how to write small scripts that automate tasks.
+This course teaches you how to write small scripts that automate tasks, object oriented programming, webscraping,....
 For this, we will rely on the Python programming language:

 * It is one of the most used programming languages.